Skip to content

 Payroll and tax administration means managing employee compensation and making sure all relevant taxes and legal deductions are correctly computed, withheld, reported, and paid to the government authorities.

-Cross-jurisdictional projects are common, so payroll administrators also have to understand different federal, state, and local labor and tax laws.
-Misclassifying employees as independent contractors or vice versa also causes tax evasion, compensation fraud, and legal penalties.
+Cross-jurisdictional projects add federal, state, and local tax rules to the mix.
+Misclassifying employees as independent contractors - or vice versa - triggers tax evasion findings, compensation fraud exposure, and legal penalties.

 Workers' compensation